Understanding Compositional Data Augmentation in Typologically Diverse Morphological Inflection: Experiments and Results

-\textbf{Effect of subset sampling strategies}.
-Our analysis reveals statistically significant differences between the subset selection strategies, highlighting the effectiveness of the hybrid approaches (\textsc{UMT/UME+Loss}) that consider both diversity and predictive uncertainty.
+\textbf{Effective subsets have high diversity \textit{and} predictive uncertainty}.
+Our analysis reveals statistically significant differences between the subset selection strategies, highlighting the effectiveness of the hybrid approaches (\textsc{UMT/EMT+Loss}) that consider both diversity and predictive uncertainty.
 Among the strategies tested, the \textsc{UMT+Loss} method outperformed all others in approximately one-third of the 35 settings examined, as indicated in Figure \ref{fig:winner_take_all} (left).
 The improvements achieved by the \textsc{UMT+Loss} method over a random baseline were statistically significant ($p<0.05$) according to a bootstrap percentile test \citep{efron1994introduction}, as shown in Figure \ref{fig:winner_take_all} (right).
-Moreover, our results also show that the \textsc{UME+Loss} strategy closely followed the \textsc{UMT+Loss} approach, achieving the highest performance in a quarter of the cases.
+Moreover, our results also show that the \textsc{EMT+Loss} strategy closely followed the \textsc{UMT+Loss} approach, achieving the highest performance in a quarter of the cases.
 In contrast, the same strategies without the uncertainty component were much less effective.
-For instance, \textsc{UMT} never achieved the best performance in any combination of the languages and $\lvert \Dsyntrainsmall\rvert$ sizes, highlighting that selecting a diverse subset without considering predictive uncertainty is suboptimal.
+For instance, \textsc{UMT} never achieved the best performance in any combination of the languages and $\lvert \Dsyntrainsmall\rvert$ sizes, highlighting that selecting a diverse subset without factoring in predictive uncertainty is suboptimal.